-Your employees and staff are the mainstay of your salon.
-No matter how good the ambience in your salon is, you cannot possibly create the reputation you want if your employee lacks spark.
-Their performance, services and work influences client retention, profits and the overall image of your salon.
+Your employees and staff are the mainstays of your salon.
+No matter how good the ambiance in your salon is, you cannot possibly create the reputation you want if your employee lacks spark.
+Their performance, services, and work influences client retention, profits and the overall image of your salon.
 Therefore, when you are hiring hairdressers and stylists, you need to be picky about who you hire, and must also make sure they have the right certification in a particular service.
 One wrong hire can doom your salon forever.

 A simple method to retain and motivate employees in your salon is by measuring and evaluating their performance regularly.
 Remember, the way they conduct themselves in your salon shapes your success and increases profitability.

 Salon software is a fool-proof way to measure employee performance.
 Since it allows you to run monthly reports, it is an effective way to keep track of your stylist’s progress.
 It can also give you information which you can implement to penetrate growth.

 Only by observing, recording and analyzing employee performance you can pave the path of success.
 In this blog, you will find effective ways to evaluate an individual stylist’s performance using salon software.